JDUnity/ex_contract/README.md

 # ExContracts

-This is Elixir library that adds support for design by contract.
+This is an Elixir library that adds support for design by contract.
 See [DbC](https://en.wikipedia.org/wiki/Design_by_contract) for introductory description.

 ## Theory